 - Reranking based upon mobile device friendliness (Microsoft)

-Reranking based upon personalization can mean that everyone conducting a personalized search will get their own unique ordering of results for a number of queries.
+Reranking based upon personalization can mean that everyone conducting a personalized search will get their unique ordering of results for several queries.
 But even without personalization, the rankings that you see for pages for some queries and keywords may be very different than what others see.